 Related Services

-Uterine fibroids are non-cancerous growths inside or around the uterus, varying in size and number.
+Uterine fibroids are non-cancerous growths inside or around the uterus and are among the most common Gynaecological Disorders, varying in size and number.

 Symptoms